hackclub/hackclub/workshops/that_was_easy/README.md

 $(document).keypress();
 ```

-jQuery has a method called `.keypress()`, which takes as an argument a function that you want executed in the event that a key is pressed.
+jQuery has a method called `.keypress()`, which takes a function as an argument.
+It then executes this function when a key is pressed.
 Much like `.on()`, `.keypress()` listens for an event; specifically, it listens for the key pressed event.
 Here, we are specifying that we want to listen for a key press on the entire document, hence `$(document)`. `$(document)` is how jQuery refers to the whole page.

 Now that we have set up the page to react when a key is pressed, we just need to tell it how to react.
 And we will do this by writing a function that gives instructions on what to do in the event that a key is pressed.